methics/dss/README.md

 ## DSS : Digital Signature Service

-This is the official repository for project DSS : https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Digital+Signature+Service+-++DSS.
+This is a fork of the official repository for project DSS : https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Digital+Signature+Service+-++DSS.
+Changes are located and documented in 5.13.patched.x branch.

 # Issue Tracker